 Abuse can happen anywhere and can be carried out by anyone.
 This could be family, friends, neighbours, paid staff, carers or volunteers.
 It could also be other service users, tenants or strangers.
-Abuse is anything that harms another person and might include:
+The Care and Support Statutory Guidance identifies ten types of abuse, these are:

-- Financial abuse such as misusing, withholding or taking someone’s money.
+- Financial or material abuse, such as misusing, withholding or taking someone’s money.

 - Discrimination such as ill treatment due to the person’s age, gender, disability or religious beliefs.